TheoBoyer/wazo-cdr-ml-tool/README.md

 - source_user_uuid | *string* | Caller uuid
 - source_line_id | *integer* | Id of the caller line

-# Create your task
+## Create your task
 You can create a new task by providing input features and providing output target.
-See examples in the [task](./tasks) folder
+See examples in the [tasks](./tasks) folder.

+## Run existing models on it
-Then you can run pre-made model on this task that have already been optimised to deal with CDR data with
+You can then run pre-made model on this task that have already been optimised to deal with CDR data.
+The models are in the [models](./models) folder.
+You can run the model of your choice with `python make.py {model name} {task name}` You will find a pre-made package in the [output](./output) folder including:
+* A command line tool that takes input from stdin (`main.py`)
+* A flask api to interact with the model
+* Hand-made plugins that uses the models to work (available in `package/plugins`)
+*